abrasive/shairport/README.md

 Here is an example, suitable for Linux installations that use `systemd`, such as Ubuntu 15.10 and Raspbian Jessie:

-`$ ./configure --sysconfdir=/etc --with-alsa --with-avahi --with-ssl=openssl --with-metadata --with-soxr --with-systemd`
+`$ ./configure --sysconfdir=/etc --with-alsa --with-pa --with-avahi --with-ssl=openssl --with-metadata --with-soxr --with-systemd`

 * Omit the `--with-soxr` if the libsoxr library is not available.
 * For installation into a System V system, replace the `--with-systemd` with `--with-systemv`.